 Because they understood that 20% of their efforts will only yield to 80% of the outcome, and that only comes by using your time smartly.

-One big error that I noticed that is going against this rule is that most people try to reinvent the wheel, or being mindless about what already working and tap more into that.
+One big error that I noticed that is going against this rule is that most people try to reinvent the wheel, or being mindless about what is already working and tap more into that.

-Well, because I did this mistake…
+Well, because I made this mistake…